 Nelson Mandela Widely revered for his strength and wisdom in opposing apartheid, Mandela also helped to ensure a peaceful transition to democracy.

-Joan of Arc It was remarkable that a fourteen year old, uneducated peasant girl rose to shape a nation and become a King maker.
+Joan of Arc It was remarkable that a fourteen-year-old uneducated peasant girl rose to shape a nation and become a Kingmaker.
 Joan always maintained faith in her heavenly visions and prompting.
-Executed at the stake, she became a powerful symbol for simple faith.
+Executed at the stake, she became a powerful symbol of simple faith.

 Mother Teresa Mother Teresa’s life revolved around faith.
 It was a faith that God resided in all human beings from the lowest street beggar to someone dying in obscurity.

-Swami Vivekananda The penniless sanyasin sailed from India to America having never left India before.
-Despite his material poverty he became the symbol of the world parliament of religions 1893 in Chicago, with his clarion call for religious unity.
-Many orthodox (Hindu) Vivekananda helped to give faith to a new generation of Indians.
+Swami Vivekananda Vivekananda was an Indian monk.
+Without any money, he sailed from India to America and came to play a leading role in the 1893 World Parliament of Religions in Chicago, with his clarion call for religious unity.
+Vivekananda helped to give faith to a new generation of Indians.

-Socrates To die with a philosopher’s equanimity may be easy in theory, but, Socrates died for his faith in truth, liberty and faith to yourself.
+Socrates Greek philosopher.
+To die with a philosopher’s equanimity may be easy in theory, but, Socrates died for his faith in truth, liberty and faith in doing the right thing.

 Mahatma Gandhi Had faith in principles of ahimsa (non-violence) and religious tolerance.
 Strove to campaign for an independent India.
 Gandhi also sought to unite the different faiths of India.